Toward Understanding the Transferability of Adversarial Suffixes in Large Language Models: Introduction

 In this paper, we identify features that are predictive of suffix-based transfer success by conducting a statistical and interventional study of the following questions: (1) Why are some prompts more susceptible to suffix-based attacks than others; (2) Which properties of a given suffix lead to successful transfer; and (3) What internal model mechanisms govern transfer success?
 Our study of these questions includes analysis of \emph{intra-model transfer}---generalization across prompts within the same model---and \emph{inter-model transfer}---generalization across models with the same prompt.
 Our main findings, which rely on notions related to \emph{refusal directions}~\citep{arditi2024refusal}, are as follows:

-\begin{itemize}[itemsep=0pt,topsep=0pt,leftmargin=2.5em] \item \textbf{Prompt refusal connection:} Prompts corresponding to activations that are less aligned with a model's refusal direction are easier to successfully jailbreak, leading to more transfer. \item \textbf{Suffix push and orthogonal shift:} Suffixes that successfully transfer tend to induce both antiparallel and orthogonal shifts away from a model's refusal direction. \item \textbf{Prompt semantic similarity.} Prompt semantic similarity only weakly predicts transfer, which suggests that the geometry of suffix activation spaces is only loosely tied to linguistic form. \end{itemize}
+\begin{itemize}[itemsep=0pt,topsep=0pt,leftmargin=2.5em] \item \textbf{Prompt refusal connection:} Prompts corresponding to activations that are less aligned with a model's refusal direction are easier to successfully jailbreak, leading to more transfer. \item \textbf{Suffix push and orthogonal shift:} Suffixes that successfully transfer are primarily characterized by a strong antiparallel shift away from a model's refusal direction; perturbations orthogonal to this direction play a secondary and model-dependent role. \item \textbf{Prompt semantic similarity.} Prompt semantic similarity only weakly predicts transfer, which suggests that the geometry of suffix activation spaces is only loosely tied to linguistic form. \end{itemize}

-Based on our large-scale statistical analysis, which involves the optimization of 10,000 adversarial suffixes per model, we find that three mechanistic factors contribute to transfer success: refusal connectivity (Def.~\ref{def:refusalcon}), suffix push (Def.~\ref{def:suffixpush}), and orthogonal shift (Def.~\ref{def:orthogonal}).
-While variants of these quantities have appeared in prior work, our focus is to rigorously measure their effect on transferability through a statistical and interventional analysis.
-Moreover, we introduce algorithmic interventions that improve the success rates of existing attacks; we hope that this analysis informs the design of future attacks and defenses.
+While variants of these quantities have appeared in prior work, we conduct a large-scale statistical and interventional analysis involving the optimization of 10,000 adversarial suffixes per model to rigorously quantify their effect on transferability.
+Moreover, we introduce algorithmic interventions that improve the success rates of existing attacks; we hope that this analysis informs the design of future defenses.